SUMMARY OF AVAILABLE DATA SOURCES FOR PRIVATE SECTOR CRIMINAL BACKGROUND CHECKS:

 The criminal justice system plays by two sets of rules when it comes to release of information.
 There’s one set for law enforcement that is highly unrestricted and there’s one for everyone else that is more limited but still provides essential information.
 Because these records are for “everyone else” they’re referred to as “public records.”

-It is the role of the private sector background investigator to successfully navigate these public records to accurately determine if a subject does or does not have a criminal past.
+It is the role of the private sector background investigator to successfully navigate these public records to determine if a subject does or does not have a criminal past.

 Let’s look at the various types of public records that might be found in a private-sector criminal background check: